Upcoming Medical Conferences in KapaluaSearch Criteria : United States of America Kapalua

 Mayo Clinic Hawaii Echo with Multimodality Imaging is organized by Mayo Clinic Cardiovascular Medicine CME (CV CME) and will be held from Jan 18 - 23, 2020 at The Ritz-Carlton, Kapalua, Kapalua, Hawaii, United States of America.
 Target Audience: The intended audience includes cardiologists, radiologists, cardiac anesthesiologists, general internists, internal medicine subspecialists, sonographers, and other primary healthcare providers.
 This CME Conference has been approved for a maximum of 26 AMA PRA Category 1 CreditsTM.
 Course Description: This course will review the technical issues of echocardiography as well as CT, MRI, PET, and nuclear imaging as they pertain to cardiovascular disorders.
 An expert faculty will discuss the relevant advances in techniques and the limitations of each modality.
 Lectures will provide a comprehensive state-of-the-art update of the clinical uses of various imaging modalities in the diagnosis, prognosis, and management of common cardiovascular diseases.
 A clinical case-based format will be used to highlight practice dilemmas and key management strategies.
 To reinforce the knowledge gained from the course and ensure lasting value to each attendee’s practice, Mayo Clinic provides access to all course presentations with voice-over recordings after the completion of the course.
 Learning Objectives: Upon completion of this activity, participants should be able to: • Utilize diagnostic and clinical decision making skills in the care of cardiovascular patients using multimodality cardiac imaging • Identify appropriate use of imaging in diagnosing and managing valvular heart disease • Summarize diagnostic features of stress testing using a variety of imaging modalities including echocardiography, sestamibi, PET, and MRI in the diagnosis and management of patients with coronary artery disease • Review current strategies in assessment and management of patients with heart failure, pericardial diseases, aortic disorders, and adult congenital heart disease • Describe how to evaluate and manage patients with cardiac masses and systemic disorders

-32nd Annual Selected Topics in Internal Medicine (STIM) 2020 is organized by Mayo Clinic and will be held from Jan 27 - 31, 2020 at The Ritz-Carlton, Kapalua, Kapalua, Hawaii, United States of America.
-Target Audience: This course is designed for general internists, internal medicine subspecialists, family medicine physicians, and other primary health care professionals.
-Available Credit: 31.25 AMA PRA Category 1 Credit™ 31.25 Attendance Description: Selected Topics in Internal Medicine (STIM) is a postgraduate course designed to update general internists, internist-subspecialists, family medicine specialists, and other primary health care professionals on selected internal medicine topics.
-Some of the most common problems encountered in clinical practice will be represented.
-The focus will be on clinical pearls and practice updates Learning Objectives: Upon completion of this activity, participants should be able to: • Summarize recent updates, clinical studies, and new guidelines that impact practice in general medicine. • Review updates and clinical practice strategies in the areas of general internal medicine, gastroenterology, infectious diseases, endocrinology, rheumatology, cardiology, pulmonology, hematology, geriatrics, perioperative medicine, psychiatry and neurology. • Describe management options for heart failure and chronic coronary artery disease. • Define treatment strategies for tremors • Summarize assessment and treatment strategies for atrial fibrillation Additional details will be posted as soon as they are available.
+32nd Annual Selected Topics in Internal Medicine (STIM) 2020 is organized by Mayo Clinic.
+The session will be held from Jan 27 - 31, 2020 at The Ritz-Carlton, Kapalua, Kapalua, Hawaii, United States of America.
+Target Audience: The symposium is designed for general internists, internal medicine subspecialists, family medicine physicians, and other primary health care professionals.
+Available Credit: 31.25 AMA PRA Category 1 Credit™ 31.25 Attendance Description: Selected Topics in Internal Medicine (STIM) is a postgraduate course that is outlined to renew the knowledge of the general internists, internist-subspecialists, family medicine specialists, other primary health care professionals on selected internal medicine topics.
+Some of the familiar problems encountered in clinical practice will also be represented.
+The session mainly focuses on clinical pearls and practice updates Learning Objectives: By the end of the summit, attendees should be able to: • Review the latest updates, clinical studies, and current guidelines that impact general medicine practice • Study the updates and review the approaches for clinical practice in the fields of general internal medicine, gastroenterology, infectious diseases, endocrinology, rheumatology, cardiology, pulmonology, hematology, geriatrics, perioperative medicine, psychiatry, and neurology • Define management prospects for heart failure and chronic coronary artery disease. • Determine treatment policies for tremors • Abstract the assessment and treatment plans for atrial fibrillation Additional details will be posted as soon as they are available.